 - Hot topic: FDA reports on the importance of servicing medical devices

 The FDA recently released a report that excited us so much that we wrote a blog post about its implications.
 Machines never lie, and the ultimate truth about machine health, performance and usage are constantly being recorded.
 We were thrilled to hear that the rest of the medical equipment community is equally as enthusiastic about the FDA taking a firm stance on maintaining the quality, safety, and effectiveness of medical devices.
 The FDA found that “data resulting from the maintenance and repair of medical devices provide valuable insight into the adequacy of the performance of devices.”

 - Industry challenge: Protecting medical equipment from cyber threats

 From patching to remediation, cybersecurity was a hot topic at AAMI.
 Cyber threats are becoming increasingly sophisticated, and when it comes to medical equipment, device security can actually be a matter of life or death.
-The obligation to protect patients and their data is understood even when unspoken, but there was plenty of conversation about how suppliers and providers can collaborate, identifying top security risks, and the evolving role of AI in securing connected medical devices.
+The obligation to protect patients and their data are understood even when unspoken, but there was plenty of conversation about how suppliers and providers can collaborate, identifying top security risks, and the evolving role of AI in securing connected medical devices.

 We are excited to announce our most recent ISO partnership with Calamed, which will bring Glassbeam’s AI-based predictive analytics solution to Caribbean and Latin American healthcare markets.
 The addition of Glassbeam’s predictive analytics will make Calamed an attractive option for healthcare providers, as the ISO now has the competitive advantage of being able to offer an integrated view across an entire fleet of imaging equipment at affordable costs.